Are you owed money from the $3 million Credit Karma settlement?

 “When user interfaces are designed, including with the aid of A/B testing, to trick consumers into taking actions in a company’s interest and that lead to consumer harm, such design tricks have been described as ‘dark patterns,'” the FTC said.

-Credit Karma allegedly used the dark pattern advertising from February 2018 to April 2021.
+Credit Karma allegedly used dark pattern advertising from February 2018 to April 2021.

 The credit monitoring company continued in its statement to Nexstar Thursday: